dunamizz/development/README.md

 # Development Repo!
-A repo just for project development
+A repo just for project development and showcase